vuepress-theme-hope/vuepress-theme-hope/docs/sitemap/src/guide.md

 Sitemaps may be addressed to users or to software.
 Many sites have user-visible sitemaps which present a systematic view, typically hierarchical, of the site.
 These are intended to help visitors find specific pages, and can also be used by crawlers.
 Alphabetically organized site maps, sometimes called site indexes, are a different approach.

 For use by search engines and other crawlers, there is a structured format, the XML Sitemap, which lists the pages in a site, their relative importance, and how often they are updated.
-This is pointed to from the robots.txt file and is typically called sitemap.xml .
+This is pointed to from the robots.txt file and is typically called sitemap.xml.

-Google introduced the Sitemaps protocol so web developers can publish lists of links from across their sites
+Google introduced the Sitemaps protocol so web developers can publish lists of links from across their sites.